 The best way to get out of a DUI marijuana charge is to prepare in advance.
 A few basic tips and simple habits can help you avoid incidents and prove your innocence in court.
-You have a right to take your medication.
-These tips will help you keep that right.

 Gather Your Papers

 Technically, authorities can demand proof of prescription for any prescribed drug.
 However, police will essentially always want proof of your right to take marijuana, and very few officers will question your right to take things like Coumadin, replacement hormones, or prescription strength Tylenol.
 Prepare your evidence in advance.
 Keep your marijuana user ID with you at all times, but don’t keep it in the same place as your driver’s license.
 If an officer sees anything indicating your right to use marijuana during an unrelated traffic stop, the tone and purpose of the officer’s inquiries may change dramatically.

 Ideally, you only take your medication at home.
 However, if you ever transported your medical marijuana in your car, or if you ever used marijuana around your car, you need to make sure you aren’t carrying around more than the legal limit of six ounces.
 You need to keep prescription and purchase information together, so removing those items from your vehicle serves two purposes.
 General cleaning limits the chances of an officer becoming suspicious.
 It’s reasonable to search a driver whose car smells like marijuana, after all.